 The offline blind spot

 As a marketer, communicating across multiple channels is necessary to target prospective customers.
 However, when prospects skip around, it can be difficult to determine which channels are working to drive the most leads.
 It can be particularly difficult to measure when prospects are driven offline.
-You may think you have lost a customer when, in fact, they have just switched to an offline channel such as calls or text.
+You may think you have lost a customer when, in fact, they have just switched to an offline channel such as a phone call or text.
 Eliminating this blind spot can help you efficiently keep track of prospective customers across various channels and drive sales.
+Call Tracking and Call Analytics shed light on this blind spot.

 Find your audience